nicolasbeauvais/blog/posts/2021-11-29-silently-validating-a-laravel-request.md

 Now, if you try that code, Laravel will handle our `SilentValidationException` as any other exception and show an error page.
-To avoid this, we need to change the exception handling behavior for this particular exception.
+To avoid this, we need to change the exception handling behaviour for this particular exception.
 This can be done in the `app/Exceptions/Handler.php` file.

-There is two things to do in that file, we first want to register our custom exception in the `$dontReport` array to avoid logging the error in your log file, Sentry, Flare or whatever error service that you use.
+There are two things to do in that file, we first want to register our custom exception in the `$dontReport` array to avoid logging the error in your log file, Sentry, Flare or whatever error service that you use.